Lloyd Hesketh Bamford-Hesketh

+Early life

+Bamford-Hesketh's parents, who were married in 1787, were Frances Lloyd of Gwrych and Robert Bamford-Hesketh of Bamford Hall and Upton Hall.
+His grandfather, Robert Bamford-Hesketh, was the heir to the Bamford estate.

 The Lloyds of Gwrych resided at 'Plâs yn Gwrych' in a coastal strip between Abergele and Llanddulas.
 Over successive generations from the sixteenth century, the family created a gentry seat with formal gardens, estate buildings, a bathing house at Ty Crwn and extensive walled gardens.

-Lloyd Hesketh Bamford Hesketh's parents (who both married in 1787) were Frances Lloyd of Gwrych and Robert Bamford-Hesketh of Bamford Hall & Upton Hall, his grandfather Robert (also of the same name), was the heir to the Bamford estate.
+Career

 Gwrych Castle was built by Lloyd as a memorial to his mother and her ancestors much to his own designs.
 As a Fellow of the Society of Antiquaries, he took a keen interest in medieval architecture, art and archaeology.
-There is clear evidence that the castle was complete by the time he married Lady Emily Esther Ann Lygon (youngest daughter of the First Earl of Beauchamp) in 1825 as there were no references to the marriage in the heraldic glass at Gwrych Castle.
+There is clear evidence that the castle was complete by the time he married Lady Emily in 1825 as there were no references to the marriage in the heraldic glass at Gwrych Castle.

+Personal life

+In 1825, Bamford-Hesketh married Lady Emily Esther Ann Lygon (1800–1873), the youngest daughter of the 1st Earl of Beauchamp.
+Together, they were the parents of: